BioRxiv Preprints (in review/revision)

 Muir CD.
 Light and growth form interact to shape stomatal ratio among British angiosperms.
-In review at New Phytologist.
+Revising for New Phytologist.

 Muir CD, MÀ.
 Conesa, & J Galmés.
 Independent evolution of ab- and adaxial stomatal density enables adaptation.
 Revising for New Phytologist.